vietanhdev/shipfast/README.md

 ### Local documentation

-In order to run your local documentation server execute following command:
+In order to run your local documentation server execute the following command:

 ```sh
 pnpm shipfast docs up